mdalton87/readme_files/README.md

 ### Models and R<sup>2</sup> Values:
 - Will run the following regression models:
-    - Linear Regression
-    - LassoLars Model
-    - Tweedie Regressor (GLM)
-    - Quadratic Regression

 - Other indicators of model performance with breif defiition and why it's important:
-    - R<sup>2</sup> Value is the coefficient of determination, pronounced "R squared", is the proportion of the variance in the dependent variable that is predictable from the independent variable.
-    - Essentially it is a statistical measure of how close the data are to the fitted regression line.

 #### Model 1: Linear Regression (OLS)